 This article brings some new ideas towards maintaining the traditional varnishes used for ‘French polishing’ while introducing modern materials that will hopefully prolong the life of the film-forming materials and improve their workability.
 The technique of French polishing has been around since the very late 18th century.
 Over the years, this traditional application of shellac has changed little.
 Various recipes can be found in many finishing books that call for a variety of different ingredients that were believed to enhance the qualities of the finish.
 While studying old recipe books, it became clear that most were concoctions based mainly on hearsay and unfounded qualities attributed to different materials.
 Even today, woodworking magazines are publishing articles based on these old recipes and flawed concepts.
 Furniture conservators will continue to need to use the technique of French polishing as it produces the appearance that one expects on certain types of furniture.
 As furniture conservation matures, a more detailed look has been taken at the individual resins used in early varnish making.
 The resin of coniferous trees (pines) typically known as rosin, was often listed as one of the main ingredients.
 Under a variety of different names, (Venice Turpentine, Burgundy Pitch, Colophony, and Elemi,) rosin is now known to degrade rapidly and severely.
 Linseed oil and other drying and non-drying oils are often listed as components.
-With its cross-linking capabilities, linseed oil can cause the film to become tenacious and to darken.
+With its cross-linking capabilities, linseed oil can cause the film to become tenacious and darken.
 Moreover, such incompatible materials as oils, rosins (and even gum Arabic), can lead to an internal breakdown within the film itself.

 Shellac, the key ingredient in the preparation used for French polishing is a very versatile and desirable natural resin.
 It is the addition of all the cheaper incompatible resins in the recipes that caused concern.
 After years of following the old recipes and several failures based on them, I attempted to create a more stable and acceptable coating for historic furniture that kept the visual beauty of traditional French polished surfaces.
 I began to eliminate those cheaper resins prone to rapid degradation that have always been listed in the traditional literature as important ingredients.

 I also wished to create a clear polish, which meant I needed to eliminate the naturally occurring wax in the shellac.
 (The wax tends to cloud the polish).
 While there are commercially available shellacs that have the wax already removed, they tend to be chemically processed to the point of instability, most notable the white, bleached or “blond” shellacs.
 I prefer to use button shellac primarily due to the limited amount of processing it has gone through.
-But the wax serves as a natural plactisizer allowing the brittle shellac resin to remain somewhat flexible.
-With the wax eliminated, I needed to replace the wax’s placticizing effects with another material.
-Among the softer plant resins I have looked into are Manila Copal, Benzoin, sandarac, damar and mastic.
-I have chosen benzoin based on it’s traditional success as a varnish additive and the pleasant odor the benzoin imparts.
+But the wax serves as a natural plasticizer allowing the brittle shellac resin to remain somewhat flexible.
+With the wax eliminated, I needed to replace the wax’s plasticizing effects with another material.
+Among the softer plant resins I have looked into are Manila Copal, Benzoin, sandarac, damar, and mastic.
+I have chosen benzoin based on it’s a traditional success as a varnish additive and the pleasant odor the benzoin imparts.
 However, it is added in small quantities in relation to the shellac.
 Typically, for a 500 ml solution, I grind 50 gr. of button shellac, 5 gr. of benzoin.
 I also prefer to use 95% ethanol (grain alcohol) as opposed to denatured.
 It may be my imagination, but I do notice a difference between the two alcohols as I use the polish.
-All of this is warmed in an ultra sonic bath (the temperature of the water jacket reaches 100 ºC) which accelerates the time the resins takes to go into solution.
-Once in solution, the wax and debris are filtered out using a medium fast filter cone.
+All of this is warmed in an ultrasonic bath (the temperature of the water jacket reaches 100 ºC) which accelerates the time the resins take to go into solution.
+Once in solution, the wax and debris are filtered out using a medium-fast filter cone.
 Because the solution is warm when first filtered, some wax passes through.
 I filter a second time for the desired clear polish.

 I use a semi-closed filtering system, which reduces the amount of water the warm ethanol absorbs.
 Now that I had a “clean” traditional recipe for the polish, I began to experiment with adding a higher molecular weight synthetic resin.